 - Viruses that attack the blood vessels like viral hemorrhagic fever or dengue hemorrhagic fever

 The chances of bleeding or Hemorrhage may increase due to the intake of certain medicines and treatments.
-The doctor will warn the patients regarding this during the prescription of the therapy and advise on how to handle the situation when bleeding occurs.
+The doctor will warn the patients regarding this during the therapy prescription and advise on how to handle the situation when bleeding occurs.
 Medications that can lead to bleeding includes:

 - Blood thinners

 - Aspirin and other NSAIDs

 Depending on the location or cause, a haemorrhage may be called: